image

 Purchases exceeding Florida Statutes 287.017 Category 5 must be approved by the University's Board of Trustees.

-In lieu of the Procurement Department soliciting competitive bids from vendors for commodities/services, the college may be able to make purchases from other city, county, state agency, other schools boards, community colleges or state universities contracts if the language in their solicitations allows for this practice.
+In lieu of the Procurement Department soliciting competitive bids from vendors for goods/services, the college may be able to make purchases from other city, county, state agency, other schools boards, community colleges or state universities contracts if the language in their solicitations allows for this practice.
 The vendor must agree to this and offer the college the same prices and terms and conditions as shown in their original bid response.
 In using this method it must be determined to be in the best interest of the college for us to do so.